bolek42/bolek42.github.io/sec/fuzz.md

 | c &#124; t   | | The total coverage of c and t |
 | (c ^ t) & ~c | | New blocks hit by t           |

-In addition to code coverage, clang also suports the ASAN address sanitizer, which will stop the program, if any invalid memory access is detected.
+In addition to code coverage, clang also supports the ASAN address sanitizer, which will stop the program, if any invalid memory access is detected.
 A detailed error message is printed to stderr, that can be parsed, by the calling process, to detect an distinguish crashes.
-The best way to detect a new crash is to use the rip of the crash, but this wil interfere with ASLR.
+The best way to detect a new crash is to use the rip of the crash, but this will interfere with ASLR.
 Therefore it is required to disable ASLR on the fuzzing machine, so a dedicated fuzzing machine is required.

 Compiling programs with clang, code coverage and asan is sometimes a struggle.